 Can I Legally get Married in South Africa?

-- The first thing you should always do in this instance is contact your relevant embassy or consulate in South Africa to ask them exactly what documents you will need.
-As of 2006, same-sex marriage has been legalised so the protocol is exactly the same for gay marriages.
+- Contact your relevant embassy or consulate in South Africa to ask them exactly what documents you will need.

 - If you or your partner are not citizens of South Africa, you must complete the BI-31 form (Declaration for the Purpose of Marriage).
 This must be completed with a Marriage Officer present.